If you have a question that are not answered here, please contact Cody at Cody@Conwaylocallygrown.com

 How can I sell through this market?

-• CLG will admit new farms and artisans once a year.
+• CLG will admit new farms and artisans on an as-needed basis.

-If your are interested in selling through Conway Locally Grown:
+If you are interested in selling through Conway Locally Grown:

 1. Create an account with Conway Locally Grown